-The Division of Fine Arts offers the following degrees: a BA in Music, a BA in Music Education, and a BA in Music with a concentration in church music.
+The Division of Fine Arts offers the following degrees: a BA in Music, a BA in Music Education, and a BM in Church Music.
 Courses are also offered in aesthetics and art.

 Mission

 Within the context of the mission of Southern Wesleyan University, the mission of the music department is to provide a quality music curriculum within a Christian environment.
 To accomplish this mission, each program within the department will: (1) integrate various aspects of the Christian faith into each course, attempting to instill within the student an awareness of the practical outworking of Biblical principles; (2) equip the student with competency necessary to excel in a variety of musical settings.